6uf/mcsn/README.md

 ### Hi there 👋, my names Liza.
 #### i am the owner of Dismal.
-This project was made for fun in the span of a few hours, it uses a library i made to work, the sniper itself is a wip and will be updated over time, mcsn uses sockets and multiple account types (preferablly microsoft and giftcard).
+This project was made for fun in the span of a few hours, it uses a library i made, the sniper itself is a wip and will be updated over time.

 Usages:
 - Only supports Giftcard and Microsoft accounts